 Based on these guidelines and the current regulations of the State of Brandenburg, please take not of the following information for employees, which will be updated as required:

-Employees that are affected by the virus are generally considered as unfit for work/duty.
-In this regard and especially regarding salaries or remunerations, the coronavirus will not be handled differently from any other illness.
+Employees that are infected with the virus are generally considered as unfit for work/duty.
+In this regard and especially concerning salaries or remunerations, the coronavirus will not be handled differently from any other illness.

 If you are verifiably infected with the coronavirus, please also report this to the university using the e-mail address corona-beschaeftigteuni-potsdamde.

 It is important to identify any persons who came into direct contact with the person that is possibly infected.
 Should the suspicion of infection be confirmed, the names of these contacts will have to be communicated to the health authority.

 Information on how to proceed in case of suspected cases of coronavirus infection among students can be found under "Contact options and obligation to report coronavirus infections" on the following page.

 Should the department send staff members home (leave of absence) as a precaution for protection in suspected cases, they will retain their salary or remuneration entitlement.

 Employees who (regardless of travel) have had personal contact with a person who has been tested positive by a laboratory for the SARS-CoV-2 virus, please report immediately and regardless of symptoms to the health authority responsible for you.
 You can find your local health authority here.